 But I really like my pillow!

 If breastfeeding is going well and you use a pillow safely that’s fine too.
 There will be some mothers and babies for whom a pillow works perfectly well.
 Maybe you have twins and a special twin pillow is indispensable or maybe you need a firm pillow to lift baby to breast height in a rugby hold.
 So long as breastfeeding is comfortable and baby is gaining weight, a pillow doesn’t have to be a problem but it is not an essential purchase.

 As baby grows

-If you have got into the habit of popping a breastfeeding pillow in your lap before you breastfeed and it’s working, watch out for a time in a few weeks or months when your baby has grown so much that it may begin to get in the way.
+If you have got into the habit of popping a breastfeeding pillow in your lap before you breastfeed and it’s working, watch out for a time in a few weeks or months when your baby has grown so much that the pillow may begin to get in the way.
 For example if the pillow lifts baby higher than the breast, you may find you begin to have sore nipples or that your baby begins to fuss during feeds as it will affect how easily they can latch on.

 A commercial breastfeeding pillow is not an essential item for breastfeeding a baby.
 A breastfeeding pillow might be helpful for some mothers in the early weeks but for others it can mean baby is too high at the breast.
 Pillows can be helpful to support a mother’s back or arms after baby is latched, but existing cushions or pillows off the bed can also serve this purpose.